Packed Bed Scrubber: An air pollution control device in which emissions pass through alkaline water to neutralize hydrogen chloride gas.

 Putrescible: Subject to decomposition or decay.
 Usually used in reference to food wastes and other organic wastes that decay quickly.

-Putrescible: Able to rot quickly enough to cause odours and attract flies.
+Putrescible: Able to rot quickly enough to cause odors and attract flies.

 Pyrolysis: Decomposition of a chemical by extreme heat.

-Pyrolysis: Chemical decomposition of a substance by heat in the absence of oxygen, resulting in various hydrocarbon gases and carbon-like residue.
+Pyrolysis: Chemical decomposition of a substance by heat in the absence of oxygen, resulting in various hydrocarbon gasses and carbon-like residue.

 PX Load: Load that has been scheduled by the PX, and which is received through the use of transmission or distribution facilities owned by participating transmission owners.